 3. Next start work on combining Patterns #3 and #4, just as you did for the first two.
 Again, make sure you do these until you don't have to think about it any more.
 A good test is to see if you can speak to someone, and answer questions while you keep playing.

 4. The next stage is to work on changing patterns when the root note changes.
 So you would change between Pattern #1 and Pattern #3.
 You may find this a little more tricky, but this is much more like the kind of thing you would find in a real song.
 Once you are happy with moving from Pattern #1 to Pattern #3 you should move on to combining Pattern #2 and Pattern #4.

-5. When you feel ready a great chord progression to work on is: C G Am F, each chord being played for one or two bars.
+5. When you feel ready, a great chord progression to work on is: C G Am F, each chord being played for one or two bars.

 Only when you feel very confident with all of the patterns that we have looked at in this lesson should you move onto the next.
 Trying to push ahead too early will most likely just lead you to disappointment and frustration because this kind of skill needs to be developed slowly and carefully.
 So please don't rush.
-You should find you can make a lot of music with these simple patterns with that thus far.
+You should find that you can make a lot of music with these simple patterns thus far.

 Good luck :)

 This DVD contains all 10 lessons from the Folk Fingerstyle Module found online PLUS 37 minutes of exclusive bonus material, more complex versions of Happy Birthday and Waltzing Matilda PLUS a 28 minute lesson on my song Page 99.
 You'll also find all the tab examples in an easy to print pdf ebook - and buying products helps keep this site (and further style modules) free for those that can't afford to contribute financially!
 Thank you for your support :)